-Wearing makeup took off again in the 1920s after years of being in the wilderness.
+Wearing makeup really took off again in the 1920s after years of being in the wilderness.
 New products came onto the market and cosmetics became more affordable.
 The love of having a suntan started during the decade and nail varnish entered the modern age.
 Women were influenced by the queens of the silver screen, and magazines discussed the virtues of beauty and what was acceptable or not in the world of cosmetics.
 Here’s our guide to women’s 1920s makeup.

 Influences on Women’s 1920s Makeup